 Even a younger person, worried about their safety in today’s chaotic world, so why wouldn’t a senior citizen.
 Moving into a retirement community, means that you have security around you 24/7.
 Not only do more retirement communities employ security guards, they also have the necessities you need to depend on, as you get older, such as being handicap accessible and more.

 One of the major benefits of moving into a retirement community is the fact that you have no more yard or home maintenance.
 Most homeowners never enjoyed mowing the lawn in the summer or shovelling snow during the long winter months, and they certainly didn’t enjoy having to fix the plumbing.
 You will never have to do those chores again, when you live in a retirement community, where there are employees that handle those jobs for you.

 4. Make a Whole New Set of Friends

 Moving into a retirement community is the perfect way to ensure that you meet friends that are in the same stage of life that you are.
 While you may love the young people that have moved into your neighbourhood, they are not the same as having friends your own age, who have the same interests you do.

 5. Fitness and Transportation

 Many seniors, as they get older, worry about driving to and from places they need to go, such as doctors, to visit friends, and even the grocery store.
 They also worry that they have to get out to get the exercise they need.
-Most retirement communities have a fitness centre onsite and provide transportation for their residents should they want or need to go somewhere.
+Most retirement communities have a fitness centre onsite with many senior activities.
+They also provide transportation for their residents should they want or need to go somewhere.